neurobagel/documentation/docs/getting_started.md

 a graphical query tool,
 and a local federation API
-(everything in blue in the picture below) that lets search across your own data and public Neurobagel nodes.
+(everything in blue in the picture below) that lets you search across the data in your node and in public Neurobagel nodes.

 ![Neurobagel node](../imgs/neurobagel_local_node.jpg)

-To prepare your Neurobagel node for production use, and to configure your deployment according to your specific needs, refer to the detailed [Configuration documentation](config.md).
+To prepare your Neurobagel node for production use (i.e., for local or other users), and to configure your deployment according to your specific needs, refer to the detailed [Configuration documentation](config.md).

 ## Requirements

-Neurobagel tools are provided as Docker containers and are launched with docker compose.
+Neurobagel tools are provided as Docker containers and are launched with Docker Compose.

 !!! danger "Don't install Neurobagel tools directly on your machine"